buzzqw/TUS/OBSS/markdown-separati/en/09-skills.md

 **Stealth* (DEX)**: With this skill, you are able to move without causing noise or hide in the shadows.
 1 Action.

 **Survival (WIS)**: With this skill, you can survive and orient yourself in the wilderness.
 The skill is also used to actively search for traps and pits.
-1 minute to search for traps in a 3x3 meter area, with score 6 costs 3 rounds, with score of 12 costs 1 round, with score 18 costs 1 Action.
+It takes 1 minute to search for traps in a 3x3-meter area; with a score of 6, it takes 3 rounds; with a score of 12, it takes 1 round; and with a score of 18, it takes 1 Action.

 **Swim* (STR)**: With this skill, you are able to swim, even in stormy waters.
 Without the skill, you know how to float in calm waters.
 Linked to the Movement Action.

 **Track (WIS)**: With this skill, you know how to follow tracks left in the environment.
 1 Action for every 10 points of DC.
 With 6 points the time is 1 Action for every 15 points of DC, with 12 points it is 1 Action for every 20 points of DC.

-**Use Rope (DEX)**: With this skill, you are expert in bindings and knots to fix and block objects or people.
+**Use Rope (DEX)**: With this skill, you are an expert in bindings and knots used to secure and restrain objects or people.
 2 Actions.

 ## Active Skills